asyncapi/generator/docs/index.md

 8. One the generator receives the template as an input, the generator provides all the **template files** that are generated using the available generator features to the render engine.
 These generated files are then used by the user in the template.

 ### The rendering process
+AsyncAPI has two render engines(react and nunjucks) and depending on whichever one of them you've specified in your `package.json` you will be able to access either **nunjucks** or **React** based templates.

 The diagram below depicts the entire process of passing the template and specification file as arguments to the AsyncAPI CLI tool, and how the generator library then uses these inputs to generate the output you need.